Telios-org/telios-docs/telios/docs/email.md

 ### External Emails
 We support receiving emails from providers that do not use our protocol.
 These incoming emails are handled by our own mailserver that's been customized to adhere to our strict security and privacy policies.
-At no time are emails stored in plain text on the email server.
+At no time are emails stored in plain text on the Mailserver.
 After the public keys are retrieved they are immediately encrypted and streamed to either the Mailserver's drive, or directly to the recipient(s).

 ---